v1kt0r1337/TXT-RPG/README.md

 # TXT RPG
-This project is a framework for a text based roleplaying game.
+This project is ment to be a framework for text based roleplaying game.
+It uses a turn based time system, the character that gets to act first during interaction is the character that rolls the highest initiative score.

 The framework is to this day not finished, it still misses some basic functionality.
 The end goal of this framework is to have a very flexible base that can be used to everything between creating a D&D clone to a new text based elderscrolls game!